Sunilpaul16/Trace/README.md

 # Welcome to Trace!

+ Trace, a mobile app that centralizes all your virtual activities—books, games, movies—allowing users to keep track of everything in one convenient place

 This project is set up with Expo and can be run with a few simple commands.

 ## Getting Started